Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

       Modals contains three parts:

       * __Header__ is optional.
 Designers should use their best judgment to create a clear message.
+Note that even if a visual title is not provided some sort of name needs to be given to development so it can be coded in for screen reader access.
       * __Content__
       * __Actions__ are optional.
 When there isn’t a button, you must include the “X” as a way to dismiss the modals to meet accessibility requirements.